Comparing Conrad Industries (OTCMKTS:CNRD) and Twin Vee Powercats (NASDAQ:VEEE)

-Twin Vee Powercats (NASDAQ:VEEE – Get Rating) and Conrad Industries (OTCMKTS:CNRD – Get Rating) are both small-cap consumer discretionary companies, but which is the superior business?
-We will contrast the two companies based on the strength of their analyst recommendations, profitability, dividends, risk, valuation, earnings and institutional ownership.
+Conrad Industries (OTCMKTS:CNRD – Get Rating) and Twin Vee Powercats (NASDAQ:VEEE – Get Rating) are both small-cap aerospace companies, but which is the superior business?
+We will compare the two companies based on the strength of their valuation, dividends, institutional ownership, analyst recommendations, risk, profitability and earnings.

-This table compares Twin Vee Powercats and Conrad Industries’ net margins, return on equity and return on assets.

-63.3% of Twin Vee Powercats shares are held by institutional investors.
-Comparatively, 0.1% of Conrad Industries shares are held by institutional investors.
-31.5% of Conrad Industries shares are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.
+0.1% of Conrad Industries shares are owned by institutional investors.
+Comparatively, 63.3% of Twin Vee Powercats shares are owned by institutional investors.
+31.5% of Conrad Industries shares are owned by insiders.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company is poised for long-term growth.

-This table compares Twin Vee Powercats and Conrad Industries’ revenue, earnings per share and valuation.
+This table compares Conrad Industries and Twin Vee Powercats’ revenue, earnings per share and valuation.

 |Gross Revenue